-- provisions for defined employee benefit plans recognised based on requirements of IAS 19 Employee benefits - provisions for expected credit losses from loan commitments and financial guarantees recognised based on requirements of IFRS 9; and - remaining classes of provisions recognised in accordance with IAS 37 Provisions, contingent liabilities and contingent assets such as provisions or litigation, restructuring, commitments and guarantees not in scope of IFRS 9
+- provisions for defined employee benefit plans recognised based on requirements of IAS 19 Employee benefits - provisions for expected credit losses from loan commitments and financial guarantees recognised based on requirements of IFRS 9; and - remaining classes of provisions recognised in accordance with IAS 37 Provisions, contingent liabilities and contingent assets such as provisions or litigation, restructuring, commitments and guarantees not in scope of IFRS 9.

-Recognition of provisions requires judgement with respect to whether the Bank has a present obligation as a result of a past event and whether it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation.
-Furthermore, estimates are necessary with respect to the amount and timing of future cash flows when determining the amount of provisions.
-Further details on provisions for off-balance credit risk exposures in Note 25 Credit risk.
-Legal proceedings that do not meet the criteria for recognition of provisions are described in Note 36 Contingent liabilities.
+Further details on provisions for off-balance credit risk exposures in Note 26 Credit risk.
+Legal proceedings that do not meet the criteria for recognition of provisions are described in Note 37 Contingent liabilities.